Core ADAS Courses:

 - Basic Numeracy and Literacy is required.
 The ability to communicate and understand written and verbal communication.
 To be able to Add, Subtract, Multiply, Solve simple equations etc.

 Similar to Part 1, the Aquaculture SSBA to 30m certificate gives students more opportunities to work in the seafood industries.
-CDA often receives inquiry for divers interested in aquaculture work.
+CDA often receives inquiries from divers interested in aquaculture work.
 CDA will help in any way it can to aid in the employment process of a graduated student.
 CDA takes great pride in its 100% Employment rate for 2018.